EvelynPloetz/Deep-LASI/docs/source/installation.rst

 **Download and update *DeepLASI* from the repository**

 #.
-Download the open source version of *DeepLASI* from the `Repository <https://gitlab.com/simon71/deeplasi>`_
+Download the open source version of *DeepLASI* from the `Repository <https://gitlab.com/simon71/deeplasi>`_.
 #.
-Save the files in the MATLAB folder
+Save the files in the MATLAB folder.
 #.
-Start MATLAB and navigate to the *DeepLASI* folder
+Start MATLAB and navigate to the *DeepLASI* folder.
 #.
 Type :code:`DeepLASI` into the MATLAB command line to start the program.
 #.
 Download the newest version and overwrite your former files for updating.